Open to all

 The Bahá'í Faith teaches that prayer is a daily, personal conversation with the divine — and that gathering with others to pray softens hearts and strengthens neighbourhoods.
 Devotionals grew out of this teaching as a way for Bahá'ís and their friends to share that practice without ceremony.

-Today, devotional gatherings are one of the four 'core activities' that Bahá'í communities around the world host as a service to their neighbourhoods.
+Today, devotional gatherings are one of the core activities that Bahá'í communities around the world host as a service to their neighbourhoods.
 There are tens of thousands of them worldwide, in homes, refugee camps, university lounges and farms.

 Bahá'í Faith